rapidsai/deployment/source/tools/kubernetes/dask-operator.md

 #### Worker

-The worker contains a `replicas` option to set how many workers you need and a `spec` that describes what each worker pod should look like.
+The worker contains a `replicas` option to set how many workers you need and a `spec` that describes what each worker Pod should look like.
 The spec is a nested [`Pod` spec](https://kubernetes.io/docs/concepts/workloads/pods/) that the operator will use when creating new `Pod` resources.

 ```yaml